Oct 9, 2019, 9:33:28 PM CDT

 And in early September, she finished her yearlong rehab.
 Now, she wants to keep dancing to encourage other kids to not give up.

-“There are so many things the world tell you that you can’t do.
+“There are so many things the world tells you that you can’t do.
 I’ve heard many times that I can’t dance, and I know how that makes me feel,” Addison said.
 “In my dancing, I want to show kids that they can do anything.”

 Every superhero needs a sidekick.